 In the majority of cases, you get the PORNOGRAPHIC VIRUS ALERT FROM MICROSOFT malware through the malicious advertisements on the web2, or through the free/hacked programs you get on the Internet.
-You can avoid the first way of spreading easily – just get rid of the habit to click the ads on websites.
-Yes, you can find something useful on them, but something like winning a prize in a lottery you haven’t taken part in, or purchasing a new PC with a 90% discount is likely a scam.
+You can avoid the first way of spreading easily – get rid of the habit of clicking the ads on websites.
+Yes, you can find something useful on them, but something like winning a prize in a lottery you haven’t taken part in or purchasing a new PC with a 90% discount is likely a scam.

 How to get rid of PORNOGRAPHIC VIRUS ALERT FROM MICROSOFT malware?

 The removal process of that virus includes the browser reset.
 It is better to use anti-malware software to remove the adware and reset the browser.
-The manure removal is also possible, however, this virus has several locations where it keeps its files.
-It also makes deep changes into browser configurations, which are very hard to revert.
+Manure removal is also possible.
+However, this virus has several locations where it keeps its files.
+It also makes big changes into browser configurations, which are very hard to revert.
 My choice for PORNOGRAPHIC VIRUS ALERT FROM MICROSOFT removal is GridinSoft Anti-Malware.3.

 Removing the viruses with GridinSoft Anti-Malware

 I hope this guide helped you get rid of this annoying banner.
 Share this article with your friends or colleagues who also got that virus.
 Good luck!

 When the virus is removed, it is time to deal with the consequences of its presence in your browser.
 Here are the guides for reverting to default for all popular web browsers.

 To reset Edge, do the following steps :

 - Open “Settings and more” tab in upper right corner, then find here “Settings” button.
 In the appeared menu, choose “Reset settings” option :